uxlfoundation/oneapi-construction-kit/doc/modules/riscv.rst

 -------------

-The information reported by a RISC-V device can vary depending on the build configuration of ComputeAorta.
+The information reported by a RISC-V device can vary depending on the build configuration of oneAPI Construction Kit.
 See the :ref:`developer-guide:Computeaorta Cmake Options` for details on the effects of RISC-V specific CMake options.